-Carol Russell

-Claire Gibbins

-Sarah Hughes

-Michelle Dodd

-Danielle Holdcroft

-Other members of the Pastoral Team

-SENCO Carol Russell

-Educational Psychologist Angharad Meredith

-Looked After Children's Teacher Carol Russell

-Link Safeguarding Governor Darren Collinswood

-Our local Partners

-Safeguarding Partners/LSCB Wolverhampton www.wolverhamptonsafeguar ding.org.uk

-Threshold Model Thresholds of need and support in Wolverhampton

-LADO Paul Cooper 01902 550661 Paul.Cooper@wolverhampton.gov .uk

-MASH Referrals 01902 555392

-Out of Hours/EDT Referals 01902 552999

-Children's Disability Team Social care 01902 550911 childrenandyoungpeople's.disabilit yservice@wolverhampton.gov.uk

-Prevent Counter- Terrorism Team (CTU) PCs Holder, Nixon and Hall 101 opt3 8713036

-FGM Police 101 or 999

-Police 101 or 999

-Wolverhampton CSE Lead Sandeep Gill 01902 550477

-Wolverhampton Virtual School Head Darren Martindale 01902 551039 darren.Martindale@wolverhampton.gov. uk Ofsted dedicated Whistleblowing Hotline 0300 123 3155 Trust CEO Amarjit Cheema
+LADO Kenny Edgar 01902 550477 MASH Referrals 01902 555392 Out of Hours/EDT Referals 01902 552999 Children's Disability Team Social care 01902 550911 childrenandyoungpeople 's.disabilit yservice@wolverhampton.gov.uk Prevent Counter- Terrorism Team (CTU) PCs Holder, Nixon and Hall 101 opt3 8713036 FGM Police 101 or 999 Police 101 or 999 Wolverhampton Exploitation Lead Sandeep Gill 01902 550477 Wolverhampton Virtual School Head Darren Martindale 01902 551039 darren.Martindale@wolverhampton .gov. uk Ofsted dedicated Whistleblowing Hotline 0300 123 3155 Trust CEO Amarjit Cheema a.cheema@perryhallmat.co.uk

-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as; protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as; protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
 (The term children includes everyone under the age of 18.)
-Working Together to Safeguard Children 2018
+Working Together to Safeguard Children 2018 We Recognise:

-- That the Welfare of the Child is Paramount, as enshrined in the Children Act1989, and that all actions and decisions should be child centered and in the best interest of the child. - All Children regardless of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation should be treated equally, and fairly and their rights protected. - Some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues - Children with Special Educational Needs (SEND) are more at risk of peer isolation, bullying, and their behaviours, injuries, and mood can be as a result of abuse or trauma, not just a feature of their disability - Working in partnership with children, young people, their parents, carers, and other agencies is essential in promoting young people's welfare - As well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation from outside their families.
+- That the Welfare of the Child is Paramount, as enshrined in the Children Act1989, and that all actions and decisions should be child centred and in the best interest of the child. - All Children regardless of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation should be treated equally, and fairly and their rights protected. - Some children are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues - Children with Special Educational Needs (SEND) are more at risk of peer isolation, bullying, and their behaviours, injuries, and mood can be as a result of abuse or trauma, not just a feature of their disability

+- Working in partnership with children, young people, their parents, carers, and other agencies is essential in promoting young people's welfare - As well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation from outside their families.

 These extra-familial threats might arise at school and other educational establishments, from within peer groups, or more widely from within the wider community and/or online.
 These threats can take a variety of different forms and children can be vulnerable to multiple threats, including: exploitation by criminal gangs and organised crime groups such as county lines; trafficking, online abuse; sexual exploitation and the influences of extremism leading to radicalisation.
 Extremist groups make use of the internet to radicalise and recruit and to promote extremist materials.
-Any potential harmful effects to individuals identified as vulnerable to extremist ideologies or being drawn into terrorism should also be considered, Working together to Safeguard children 2018 - Abuse can happen anywhere, at any time and can be committed by anybody
+Any potential harmful effects to individuals identified as vulnerable to extremist ideologies or being drawn into terrorism should also be considered.

+Abuse can happen anywhere, at any time and can be committed by anybody.